SkiDDoUA/LP/README.md

-# LP
-Legit Place iOS Ecommerce App
+# Legit Place iOS Ecommerce App

 App is still in development and have plenty of bugs.
 Main functional on the video below.